 Splash in Squaw Creek

 How lucky are we to have running water right in our backyard?
 While it’s not nearly as powerful as the Truckee River, Squaw Creek offers a refreshing spot to dip your feet and let the kids explore while the dogs splash around.
 Nestled in the pines, there is a small walking path that follows the creek as it meanders over boulders and ripples into pools perfect for wading, looking for crayfish, or catching tadpoles.
-You can follow the creek all the way to Squaw Valley Meadows and even up Shirley Canyon where there are cascading waterfalls and larger pools for swimming.
+You can follow the creek all the way to Palisades Tahoe Meadows and even up Shirley Canyon where there are cascading waterfalls and larger pools for swimming.
 If you want to make a day out of it, ride your bikes to the Shirley Canyon Trailhead, then head up to High Camp and take the tram down the Village.
 Either pack a lunch to enjoy along the way, or grab a refreshing drink and fresh-made lunch at High Camp or in the Village.
 Don’t forget to wear your swimsuit and take full advantage of the ample opportunities for cooling off with a dunk!